chetan51/jquery.fingers/README.md

     <script src='jquery.js'></script>
     <script src='jquery.fingers.js'></script>

-and then start binding elements to any event in the list below.
+and then start binding elements to any events in the list below.

     $("#box").bind 'pullright', (event, data) ->
         alert "box pulled " + data.dx + " pixels to the right"